cicdops/awesome-ciandcd/README.md

 * [Puppet]() Build, destroy and rebuild servers on any public or private cloud
 * [Chef](https://www.chef.io/chef/)  Fast, scalable and flexible software for data center automation
 * [SaltStack](http://saltstack.com/community/) Radically simple configuration-management, application deployment, task-execution, and multi-node orchestration engine
-* [terraform](https://www.terraform.io）Use Infrastructure as Code to provision and manage any cloud, infrastructure, or service
+* [terraform](https://www.terraform.io) Use Infrastructure as Code to provision and manage any cloud, infrastructure, or service

 ## Web Server
 Common used web server